mattdavis0351/mongodb-labs/exercises/mongo-shell/basic-mongo-queries.md

 ## Create Operations

 A MongoDB database is made up of 1 or more collections which are in turn made up of 1 or more documents.
 A document has a `key: value` structure, similar to JSON objects.
-In the following exercises, we'll learn how to insert documents using the following operations:
+In the following exercises, we'll learn how to insert documents using the following methods:

 * `insertOne()`
 * `insertMany()`